ahart14/resume/src/jobs/hennepinds.md

 Manager within the Communications Department.
 Each role carried crossfunctional responsibilities focused on supporting countywide priorities.
 - Led the initiative to create the Digital Service division, defining the mission and identifying necessary roles and staffing.
-I functioned as the product manager responsible for managing the county’s main public web and digital presence.
+Functioned as the product manager responsible for managing the county’s main public web and digital presence.
 - Advocated for and negotiated the team’s role in projects, appropriately defining responsibilities between departments and resourcing duties.
 Often brought in